Serapion-GmbH/steplore-documentation/content/faq.md

 This often takes 2–4 hours per guide.

-StepLore reduces that process to minutes by automating capture and content generation.
+Steplore reduces that process to minutes by automating capture and content generation.

 ---

 # How It Works

-### How does StepLore recording work?
+### How does Steplore recording work?

 1. Install the Chrome extension
-2. Click the StepLore icon
+2. Click the Steplore icon
 3. Enter a short description of your guide
 4. Click **Start Recording**
 5. Perform your workflow
 6. Click **Stop**

-StepLore then processes the session and generates a complete guide automatically.
+Steplore then processes the session and generates a complete guide automatically.

 ---

-### What does StepLore capture?
+### What does Steplore capture?

-During an active recording session, StepLore captures:
+During an active recording session, Steplore captures:

 - Click interactions
 - Navigation changes